 Article Translations: (Spanish)

-- have trouble learning the meaning of words
+- talking and learning the meaning of words

-- have trouble adjusting to changes (like trying new foods, having a substitute teacher, or having toys moved from their usual places)
+- dealing with changes (like trying new foods, having a substitute teacher, or having toys moved from their normal places)

 What Causes Autism?